Dick Zimmer

-Richard Alan Zimmer (born August 16, 1944) is an American Republican Party politician from New Jersey, who served in both houses of the New Jersey Legislature and in the United States House of Representatives.
+Richard Alan Zimmer (August 16, 1944 – December 31, 2025) was an American Republican Party politician from New Jersey, who served in both houses of the New Jersey Legislature and in the United States House of Representatives.
 He was the Republican nominee for the U.S. Senate from New Jersey in 1996 and 2008.
-In March 2010, he was appointed by Governor Chris Christie to head the New Jersey Privatization Task Force.

-Early life and career
+Zimmer was known for his sponsorship of Megan's Law, a landmark criminal justice reform bill passed in response to the 1994 murder of Megan Kanka.
+He was known for his fiscal conservatism, opposing spending and taxes which he viewed as excessive and supporting the Personal Responsibility and Work Opportunity Act.

+Background

-Zimmer was born on August 16, 1944, in Newark, New Jersey, to William and Evelyn Zimmer, the second of two children.
+Richard Alan Zimmer was born on August 16, 1944, in Newark, New Jersey, to William and Evelyn Zimmer, the second of two children.
 In his early years he was raised in Hillside, New Jersey.
 His father, a physician, died of a heart attack when he was 3 years old.
 After his father's death, his mother moved from Hillside to Bloomfield, New Jersey, where she supported the family by working as a clerk at the Sunshine Biscuits warehouse.
-They lived in a Bloomfield garden apartment, which Zimmer has referred to as "the New Jersey equivalent of a log cabin."
+They lived in a Bloomfield garden apartment, which Zimmer called "the New Jersey equivalent of a log cabin."

 When Zimmer was 12 years old, his mother married Howard Rubin, a Korean War veteran with three children of his own.
 The newly combined family moved to Glen Ridge, New Jersey, and Rubin worked at the post office there.
 Zimmer attended Glen Ridge High School, where he was selected as the class speaker for his graduation ceremony.
 His mother, suffering from lymphoma, required paramedics to take her from Columbia Presbyterian Hospital to the school auditorium on a stretcher to hear the address.
 She died several days later.

 Zimmer attended Yale University on a full academic scholarship and majored in political science, graduating in 1966.
-In the summer of 1965, he worked in the Washington, D.C., office of Republican U.S. Senator Clifford P. Case, after which time he became active in Republican politics.

-He attended Yale Law School, where he was an editor of the Yale Law Journal.
+In the summer of 1965, he worked in the Washington, D.C. office of Clifford P. Case, after which he became active in Republican politics.
+He went on to attend Yale Law School, where he was an editor of the Yale Law Journal.

 Career

+Legal and academic career

-After receiving his LL.B. in 1969 he worked as an attorney in New York and New Jersey for several years, first for Cravath, Swaine & Moore and then for Johnson & Johnson.
+After receiving his LL.B. in 1969, Zimmer worked as an attorney in New York and New Jersey for several years, first for Cravath, Swaine & Moore and then for Johnson & Johnson.

+After leaving Congress in 1997, he worked at the Princeton office of the Philadelphia-based law firm Dechert Price & Rhoads.
+From 1997 to 2000, Zimmer lectured at Princeton University in the Woodrow Wilson School of Public and International Affairs.
+In 2001, he joined the Washington, D.C. office of Gibson, Dunn & Crutcher, where he was of counsel.